vguerra/vehicle-detection-tracking/README.md

 The [first step in the pipeline](https://github.com/vguerra/vehicle-detection-tracking/blob/master/src/VDT.py#L20) is to have a classifier and a feature scaler.
 This two objects help us later in the pipeline to convert the video frames to an array of suitable features our classifier can take in so that we can detect the prescence of vehicles.

 To train our classifier we have two classes of labeled images.
 Images where vehicles appear, and image where don't.
+The data sets for both labels are [vehicles.zip](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicles.zip](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip).
  For example:

 * Image labeled with Vehicle class.
 <p align="center">